maxbernard3/ALGOSUP_Moonshot_Project/doc/functionalSpecification.md

 Should be implemented as soon as possible but isn't necessary for a V1.
 <br>
 * <ins>Data collection for non OBD2 cars :</ins>
 All vehicle made after 1996 in north America and 2001 in europe feature an OBD2 or EOBD port.
-Our system work using the OBD ports on a car, if a car didn't have said port an other solution would have to be made to receive the information necessary.<br>
+The system work using the OBD ports on a car, if a car didn't have said port an other solution would have to be made to receive the information necessary.<br>
-North America and the EU would likely make the bulk of our user base.
+North America and the EU would likely make the bulk of the user base.
 In those places, less than 10% of personal vehicle are older than the implementation of the mandatory OBD port laws.
 Beyond that, implementing a solution that works on older vehicle would be time consuming, expensive in material, require additional hardware, and may even require a specialist to instal the system on the vehicle.<br>
 Such a system should not be implemented or worked on as it makes no economic sense.
 <br>
 * <ins>Website :</ins>
-Having a website would make it platform agnostic as every computer or phone capable of running a web browser could have access to our Software.<br>
+Having a website would make it platform agnostic as every computer or phone capable of running a web browser could have access to the Software.<br>
 There are some drawbacks.
 The speed and responsiveness of website is significantly worse than that of a dedicated application.
 And there are limits to the data available to a website, especially in iOS which does not support Web Bluetooth API.
 The website could be used to display information without it being functional.<br>
 The website is only marginally useful and shouldn't be implemented for now.
 <br>